Aldhanekaa/Aldhanekaa-archived/README.md

 ---

-- 🇬🇧 Fun Fact: I like listening to British Podcast, also currently learning Turks!
+- 🇬🇧 Fun Fact: I speak many languages, like 7 languages, but many of them are computer language.